To Whom it May Concern:

 I feel marginalized, discriminated against, and dismissed.
 And I as a 50 year old woman of color am forced to accept that it's his word against mine as I am sure he has changed any documentation regarding me to fit the image in his head.
 Even now, it brings tears to my eyes.
 I am still much to sick to fight back.
 This position of powerlessness as he bills Delta and benefits from me and my darker hued self is a horrible, lonely place.

 And just out of curiosity, I'd like to know what he thought when he opened my email?
 Did he look at my marked swelling and simply conclude that I was simply a crafty drug addict?
 In the 18+ years I worked as a dental assistant all the way up to treatment plan coordinator and office manager, I have never witnessed a provider display such unchecked arrogance and complete disregard for a patient of record.
 If in fact Dr Green was not comfortable treating me, a courteous referral would have been appreciated.
 He has a staff that potentially could be amazing.
 But sadly, as it pertains to me and my care, they followed the lead of Dr K. Green.
 Pity...

-Review about: Aspen Dental Dental Emergency Service.
+Product or Service Mentioned: Aspen Dental Dental Emergency Service.

 Reason of review: I became much sicker than I needed to as a "patient of record" of Dr Kevin Green in the Madison, WI office.

 Preferred solution: Let the company propose a solution.